girder/girder_worker/docs/docker_run.rst

     docker_run.delay('my/image', pull_image=True,
         container_args=[GirderFileIdToVolume(file_id,volume=vol)])

-If the being downloaded is particularly large you may want to consider streaming it into the container using a named pipe.
+If the file being downloaded is particularly large you may want to consider streaming it into the container using a named pipe.
 See `Streaming Girder files into a container`_ for more details.

 Uploading files to Girder items
 -------------------------------

-Utility classes are also provide to simplify uploading files generated by a the docker container.
-The ``GirderUploadVolumePathToItem`` provides the functionality to upload a file to an item.
-In the example below, we using the ``VolumePath`` utility class to define a file path that we then pass to the docker container.
+Utility classes are also provided to simplify uploading files generated by a docker container.
+The :py:class:`girder_worker.docker.transforms.girder.GirderUploadVolumePathToItem` provides the functionality to upload a file to an item.
+In the example below, we use the :py:class:`girder_worker.docker.transforms.VolumePath`` utility class to define a file path that we then pass to the docker container.
 The docker container can write data to this file path.
-As well as passing the ``VolumePath`` instance as a container argument we also pass it to ``GirderUploadVolumePathToItem`` , the ``GirderUploadVolumePathToItem`` instance is add to ``girder_result_hooks``.
-This tell girder_work to upload the file path to the item id provided when the docker container has finished running.
+As well as passing the :py:class:`girder_worker.docker.transforms.VolumePath` instance as a container argument we also pass it to :py:class:`girder_worker.docker.transforms.girder.GirderUploadVolumePathToItem` , the :py:class:`girder_worker.docker.transforms.girder.GirderUploadVolumePathToItem` instance is add to ``girder_result_hooks``.
+This tells Girder Worker to upload the file path to the item id provided once the docker container has finished running.

 .. code-block:: python